sealink/radiant-page_factory-extension/EXAMPLES.md

       part 'biography'
     end

 I reboot my server -- factories don't get reloaded in dev mode (yet) -- visit /admin/pages, and click "Add Child."
 Hey, there's a popup here asking me what kind of page to add!
 I select "Employee Page" and I'm taken to a new page.
-My first name, last name, and biography parts are waiting for me!
+The first name, last name, and biography parts are waiting for me!
 Neat!

 But I don't need the default "extended" part on my employees page.
 Let's get rid of it: